robbobfrh84/feHelper/README.md

-# jsHelper
+# feHelper
-A collection of useful functions and examples of built in Javascript functions.
+A collection of useful built in and custom Front-end functions, examples and demos.